Cas9: History

+CRISPR-mediated immunity

 To survive in a variety of challenging, inhospitable habitats that are filled with bacteriophages, bacteria and archaea have evolved methods to evade and fend off predatory viruses.
 This includes the CRISPR system of adaptive immunity.
 In practice, CRISPR/Cas systems act as self-programmable restriction enzymes.
 CRISPR loci are composed of short, palindromic repeats that occur at regular intervals composed of alternate CRISPR repeats and variable CRISPR spacers between 24 and 48 nucleotides long.
 These CRISPR loci are usually accompanied by adjacent CRISPR-associated (cas) genes.
 In 2005, it was discovered by three separate groups that the spacer regions were homologous to foreign DNA elements, including plasmids and viruses.
 These reports provided the first biological evidence that CRISPRs might function as an immune system.

 Cas9 has been used often as a genome-editing tool.
 Cas9 has been used in recent developments in preventing viruses from manipulating hosts' DNA.
 Since the CRISPR-Cas9 was developed from bacterial genome systems, it can be used to target the genetic material in viruses.
 The use of the enzyme Cas9 can be a solution to many viral infections.
 Cas9 possesses the ability to target specific viruses by the targeting of specific strands of the viral genetic information.
 More specifically the Cas9 enzyme targets certain sections of the viral genome that prevents the virus from carrying out its normal function.
 Cas9 has also been used to disrupt the detrimental strand of DNA and RNA that cause diseases and mutated strands of DNA.
 Cas9 has already showed promise in disrupting the effects of HIV-1.
 Cas9 has been shown to suppress the expression of the long terminal repeats in HIV-1.
 When introduced into the HIV-1 genome Cas9 has shown the ability to mutate strands of HIV-1.
 Cas9 has also been used in the treatment of Hepatitis B through targeting of the ends of certain of long terminal repeats in the Hepatitis B viral genome.
 Cas9 has been used to repair the mutations causing cataracts in mice.

 CRISPR-Cas systems are divided into three major types (type I, type II, and type III) and twelve subtypes, which are based on their genetic content and structural differences.
 However, the core defining features of all CRISPR-Cas systems are the cas genes and their proteins: cas1 and cas2 are universal across types and subtypes, while cas3, cas9, and cas10 are signature genes for type I, type II, and type III, respectively.